 - new vanity, mirror, and lighting.

-In order to save on the budget a bit we decided on a pre-fab vanity from Wayfair and a White Cotton Towel set.
+Although, according to Reborn Renovations to save on the budget a bit they decided on a pre-fab vanity from Wayfair and a White Cotton Towel set.
 We did purchase new hardware for it that matches the rest of the polished nickel fixtures and that makes a big difference.
 These frameless glass doors can look amazing in your shower.
 You can add secure and stylish composite doors to the exterior of your home.